Don’t tell Awkwafina that it’s her moment or that it’s her year.

 Phoning from the Crazy Rich Asians press junket in Los Angeles, the rapper/comedian/actress has been on a week-long press tour traveling from Toronto to Miami to Atlanta and now to downtown Los Angeles.
 Traveling with her on-screen father, Ken Jeong, and co-star Nico Santos, Awkwafina has been attending early screenings and doing meet-and-greets with lucky fans.
 “I’ve been traveling like crazy,” Awkwafina said casually.
 “It’s been cool.
 It’s been real.”

 The Queens native is no stranger to the junket and press tour lifestyle, having just finished one for Ocean’s 8 just two months ago.
 “I enjoy press tours.
-It is fun.
+It’s fun.
 You’re with your movie family.”

 Long ago are the days when the actress first went viral on YouTube in 2012 singing “My Vag,” a parody rap/ode to her vagina.
 After finding some success in music from her 2014 album Yellow Ranger, Awkwafina began doing television and films.
 She eventually landed a supporting role in the comedy Neighbors 2: Sorority Rising and the indie comedy Dude.
 Studios took notice to Awkwafina’s charisma, which led her to be cast in Ocean’s 8 and Crazy Rich Asians.

 In the film, adapted from Kevin Kwan’s bestselling novel of the same name, Awkwafina plays Peik Lin, the designer-silk-pajamas-wearing best friend and Singapore lifestyle guide to our heroine, Rachel (Constance Wu).
-Critics and fans who have seen the film have already called Awkwafina the breakout star of the film.
+Critics and fans who have seen the film have already called Awkwafina its breakout star.

 “Oh man,” said Awkwafina, who seemed to have a tough time taking the compliments.
 “I don’t think I had a lot to do with that.
 I feel like Peik Lin already, as written, is a very relatable character and one that the audience needs because she guides them through these two worlds.”